-2 Structure of M&A Transactions
+2. STRUCTURE OF M&A PRIVATE TRANSACTIONS

-Private M&A transactions comprise the acquisition of both private and public limited companies which are typically carried out by either (i) transfer of shares, (ii) transfer of assets, or (iii) statutory mergers.
+Private M&A transactions comprise the acquisition of both private and public limited companies which are typically carried out by either (1) transfer of shares, (2) transfer of assets, or (3) statutory mergers.

-Transactions include management buy-outs ("MBO") and management buy-ins ("MBI").
-Transactions in the Danish market carried out by private equity funds are usually carried out as leveraged buy-outs ("LBO").
-Transactions include both one step and staged structures, e.g. where establishment of a joint ownership structure (joint venture) is a first step towards a sole shareholder structure.
+Transactions include management buy-outs (MBO) and management buy-ins (MBI).
+Transactions in the Danish market carried out by private equity funds are usually carried out as leveraged buy-outs (LBO).
+Transactions include both one step and staged structures, eg where establishment of a joint ownership structure (joint venture) is a first step towards a sole shareholder structure.

-2.1 Share and Asset Transfers
+2.1 Share and asset transfer

-Most transactions are carried out as share transfers.
+2.1.1 Most transactions are carried out as share transfers

 Asset transfers are occasionally carried out subsequent to a transaction to carve out or spin off certain assets and liabilities.
-Such carve out and spin off structures seek to combine the advantages of both asset transfers and share transfers and will often be completed between signing and closing, and will thus be reflected as conditions precedent in share purchase agreements.
-Share and asset transfers may also be combined, e.g. where the target company shares are acquired together with selected assets from a company affiliated with the target.
+Such carve-out and spin-off structures seek to combine the advantages of both asset transfers and share transfers; they will often be completed between signing and closing and will thus be reflected as conditions precedent in share purchase agreements.
+Share and asset transfers may also be combined, eg, where the target company shares are acquired together with selected assets from a company affiliated with the target.

-2.2 Important Buyer and Seller Advantages and Disadvantages in an Asset Transfer
+2.2 Important buyer and seller advantages and disadvantages in an asset transfer